 The Baikal deep underwater neutrino telescope (or Baikal-GVD – Gigaton Volume Detector) is an international project in the field of astroparticle physics and neutrino astronomy.
-The construction of the Baikal-GVD neutrino telescope is motivated by its discovery potential in astrophysics, cosmology and particle physics.
-Its primary goal is the detailed study the diffuse flux of high-energy cosmic neutrinos and the search for their sources.
-It will also search for dark matter candidates, for neutrinos from the decay of super heavy particles, for magnetic monopoles and other exotic particles.
+The construction of Baikal-GVD is motivated by its discovery potential in astrophysics, cosmology and particle physics.
+Its primary goal is the detailed study the flux of high-energy cosmic neutrinos and the search for their sources.
+Baikal-GVD will also search for dark matter candidates, for neutrinos from the decay of super heavy particles, for magnetic monopoles and other exotic particles.
 It will also be a platform for environmental studies in Lake Baikal.

 The preparatory phase of the project was concluded in 2015 with the deployment of a demonstration cluster comprising 192 optical modules.
-The construction of the first phase of Baikal GVD (GVD-I) was started in 2016 by deployment of the first cluster in its baseline configuration, consisting of 288 optical modules.
-Commissioning of GVD-I (8 clusters, volume 0.4 km3) is envisaged for 2021.
+The construction of the first phase of Baikal GVD (GVD-I) was started in 2016 by deploying the first of eight cluster in their baseline configuration, consisting of 288 optical modules.
+Completion of GVD-I (8 clusters, volume 0.4 km3) is envisaged for 2021.

 The Baikal-GVD Collaboration includes 9 institutions and organizations from 4 countries.
 The telescope is one of the three largest neutrino detectors in the world along with IceCube at the South Pole and ANTARES in the Mediterranean Sea.